fasakinhenry/fasakinhenry/README.md

 - 💬 Ask me about Tech(web development, Design, Linux), God, Music.
 - 📫 How to reach me: You can reach me via my email fasakinhenry@gmail.com or my social platforms
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Not all programmers are Nerd.
 I am a living proof of that😜👍.
-I love Music, football, tech events, and doing a lot of different hobbies.
+I love Music, football, tech events, and many different hobbies.
 I mean the list seems endless.
 I am an all-in-one package.

 #